Mr-Jerry-Haxor/Raspberry-pi-Bluetooth-and-wifi-Connectivity/README.md

 Once you've added details, save and close the file by pressing CTRL + X, then Y to confirm the changes, and Enter to exit.

-# create another fiele
+create another file
 ```
 sudo nano /opt/pin
 ```

-# paste below code
+paste below code into the file, save and close the file by pressing CTRL + X, then Y to confirm the changes, and Enter to exit.
 ```
 * *
 ```
-# created a service that would start after reboot
+created a service that would start after reboot
 ```
 sudo systemctl start bt-agent
 ```